Nutty

 In a nutshell

-The best investment app for beginners is Moneyfarm, it’s super easy to use – their experts handle everything for you.
-It’s also worth checking out &me, again great for beginners.
-If you’re looking to make your own investments (managed by you), the best is eToro, followed by Trading 212 – both commission-free, and have great support for beginners.
+The best investment app for beginners is Moneyfarm, it’s easy to use with experts managing your investments for you.
+InvestEngine is another great choice, offering low cost and expert managed funds (called ETFs).
+If you’re looking to make your own investments (managed by you), eToro is ideal and it's even commission-free, while Lightyear makes investing easy with a great app.

 Keen to invest your hard earned money?
 Great idea.
 Investing can be a real game changer for your financial future if done sensibly.
 Your money can seriously grow over time with the right long-term investment strategy.